E-commerce

 April 8, 2026

 E-commerce analytics refers to the systematic measurement, collection, and interpretation of data related to your online store: traffic, behavior, conversion, cart, revenue, retention, and acquisition costs.
-It differs from the word “analysis” in the broad sense: analysis can be occasional or qualitative; analytics relies on stable definitions, traceable events, and repeatable dashboards.
+It differs from the broad sense of the word “analysis”: analysis can be one-off or qualitative; analytics relies on stable definitions, traceable events, and repeatable dashboards.

-Product teams use analytics to prioritize the roadmap (funnel features) and pages to enrich based on measured friction.
+Product teams use analytics to prioritize the roadmap (funnel features) and product pages to enrich based on measured friction.

 Legal teams validate that internal reports do not contain unnecessary personal data and that access is logged.

-Data committees bringing together marketing, IT, finance, and legal make it possible to arbitrate access, retention, and new use cases without creating incompatible silos between countries or subsidiaries.
+The data committees bringing together marketing, IT, finance, and legal make it possible to arbitrate access, retention, and new use cases without creating incompatible silos between countries or subsidiaries.

-Retail teams that combine web and store must unify definitions of “sale” and “customer” to avoid two competing truths in the same executive slides.
+Retail teams that combine web and store must unify the definitions of “sale” and “customer” to avoid two competing truths in the same executive slides.

 Fast-growing startups often move from Excel to a cloud warehouse: plan for the human cost of migration and documentation, not just the license cost.